 Board of Directors

-Greg Harden is the CEO of Harden Furniture, a 172 year old manufacturer of high end residential and commercial furnishings.
+Greg Harden is the CEO of Harden Furniture, a 172-year-old manufacturer of high-end residential and commercial furnishings.
 In addition to his role at NYSEF, he serves as a member of the board of the Utica Mutual Insurance Company and the New York Design Center.
 He serves as an officer for several not-for-profits.

 His skiing career began at Snow Ridge as a Junior and continued at Colgate University until he made the decision to focus on golf as the school expanded their Division 1 schedule.
 His three children began skiing at Snow Ridge in the 1990s, moving into the NYSEF program as weekend participants in 1999.
 All three attended Northwood School and were competitive skiers in college.
 Brad and Max Harden were members of the Saint Michael’s Ski Team and competed in FIS, EISA and NCAA events.

-Greg began coaching at Snow Ridge prior to nearly 20 years coaching with the NYSEF program.
+Greg began coaching at Snow Ridge prior to nearly 20 years of coaching with the NYSEF program.
 He is a USSA Level 200 coach.

-Peter Benedetto II
+Peter Benedetto II - Vice Chairman

 Peter's day job involves working in New York City, as part of his family's Real Estate and Investment Company.
 He grew up on Long Island, which is where he learned to ski (yes, really!)
 In the off-season, he can usually be found sailing in team and fleet races for the New York Yacht Club.